stennettm/historical/README.md

 });
 ```

-Restoring a document to a previous point in history.
+Restore a document to a previous point in history.

 ```javascript
 myDocument.historical('restore', new Date('2010-08-17T12:09:36'), function(e, obj){